-Strafford MPO can use detailed demographic information in Census data to identify where bicycle and pedestrian improvement projects can create the greatest benefit (Refer to the demographic data snapshots).
+Strafford MPO can use detailed demographic information in Census data to identify where bicycle and pedestrian improvement projects can create the greatest benefit (refer to the demographic data within the Regional Snapshot).
 For instance, projects could be prioritized in areas where a greater proportion of households may have limited access to a vehicle, and where there are large gaps in a safe bicycle and pedestrian network.